 A week-long camp designed to give academically talented high school girls (rising 9th-12th graders) an opportunity to explore engineering and scientific fields through demonstrations, classroom presentations, hands-on activities, and contacts with women in these technical fields.

 Many thanks to our outreach sponsors: Dr. Francis Ihejirika and the PASS Program, CU Sunrise Rotary and Chevron Phillips Chemical LP.

-For more information about ChBE Outreach, please contact the following.
+For more information about ChBE Outreach, please contact Dr. Josh Bennett.